 Have you caught yourself holding your breath as you go about your day?
-Do you need healing in your body and emotions and improvement in your quality of life?
+Do you need healing in your body and improvement in your quality of life?

 Deep or slow breathing brings a sense of well-being when practiced regularly.
 It benefits you in remarkable ways whenever it’s carried out slowly, rhythmically and deeply.
 When your breath goes way down, deep in your gut.

 Breathing deep is the key to healing trauma in the body when remembering traumatic events.
 Your body doesn’t know the difference between a perceived threat and a threat happening as a memory in your head.
 By deep breathing, you take the time to get grounded in the present.

 I found an excellent article written by Clinical Exercise Scientist Joseph Tainish, How Deep Breathing Heals Trauma.
 It explains, in an easy-to-read format, how your body reacts to trauma and how deep breathing can help you heal.
 In a traumatic state, we tend to freeze and stop breathing.
 He says we are inhibiting and stifling a natural response the body should have taken during the trauma.

 Another great resource is 7 Amazing Benefits of Deep Breathing According to Science.
 Here are proven benefits of practicing it:

 - Regulates stress and anxiety.
 Our entire body and mind enter a state of calm.